metalwarrior665/actor-article-extractor-smart/README.md

 ### Changelog
 This actor is under active development.
 For more detailed information on recent updates, check [Changelog](https://github.com/metalwarrior665/actor-article-extractor-smart/blob/master/CHANGELOG.md)

-### Extend output function (optional)
+### Extend output function

-You can use this function to update the default output of this actor.
+You can use this optional function to update the default output of this actor.
 This function gets a JQuery handle `$` as an argument so you can choose what data from the page you want to scrape.
 It also receives the `currentItem` parameter which is the default output parsed by the scraper so you can explore any fields.
 The output from this will function will get merged with the default output.

 The return value of this function has to be an object!